V-R-7/AWS-EC2/README.md

       ```
       ssh -i key-pair-name.pem ec2-user@Public IPv4 address
       ```
-  - Finally you will be able to login your created Instance 🎉.
+  - Finally you will be able to login your created Instance.

     ![279161655-48870187-a05c-4f0b-b199-86114145c51e](https://github.com/V-R-7/AWS-EC2/assets/62888693/d27a9f7b-ff98-4b9e-9b0b-081eba32e965)

+   Congratulations!
+You have successfully configured an EC2 instance 🎉.